 How do I get started with contracting and credentialing with payers?

-Missing Piece has helped hundreds of ABA providers with their contracting and credentialing needs.
-Whether it is strategizing with you about your network’s status, or providing guidance through fee-scheduled negotiations, we are here to help maintain and keep your payer group contracts in the most current status possible.
-We know firsthand that contracting and credentialing require extensive documentation and follow-up, which is why we work alongside you during this process.
+As liable credentialing and contracting service providers, we have firsthand experience in the extensive documentation and follow-up requirements of these processes — which is why we work alongside you from start to finish.
 Whether it’s ABA task code billing, pre-authorization, or proactive monitoring of claim acceptance, we take care of all the details to help give you peace of mind that everything is done quickly, efficiently, and correctly, ensuring you receive your reimbursement as soon as possible.

 To learn more about how our comprehensive revenue cycle management process can help your organization, contact us online or by phone at 765-628-7400.